tikatoo/irc.js/docs/API.rst

     `function (message) { }`

-    Emitted when ever the server responds with a message the bot doesn't recognize and doesn't handle.
+    Emitted whenever the server responds with a message the bot doesn't recognize and doesn't handle.
     See the `raw` event for details on the `message` object.

 Colors